ifesdjeen/ifesdjeen.github.com/articles/community_is_future.md

 form daily, based on interests and enthusiasm, and getting stronger daily.

-Everyone wants to work with cutting edge technologies, try out new stuff and work on something interesting and exciting, but same exact people seem to wait unitl it all comes to them.
+Everyone wants to work with the __cutting edge__ technologies, try out new stuff and work on something interesting and exciting, but same exact people seem to wait unitl it all comes to them.
 And guess what?
 It will never happen.
-If you want to write Java in a functional style, write a high-throughput in-memory queue, try out Erlang for new service you're working on, or start using Clojure, your desire is not enough.
+If you want to write Java in a functional style, write a high-throughput in-memory queue, try out Erlang for new service you're working on, or start using Clojure, **your desire is not enough**.

-Businesses rely on professional experience, and it's hard to get a permission to use something no one has idea about.
+Businesses rely on __professional experience__, and it's hard to get a permission to use something no one has idea about.
 But it's also quite easy to fix it.
 Get the expertise, get other people in your circle involved, convince them that it's worth trying and start using it!